 check them thoroughly and often.

-Place an advertisement in your local and community newspapers, some will even
+Place an advertisement in your local & community newspapers, some will even

 place ads for free.
 Check often columns dealing with "lost and found" and animals for at least two